rtk-incubator/rtk-query/docs/concepts/conditional-fetching.md

 - **If the query has cached data:**
   - The cached data **will not be used** on the initial load, and will ignore updates from any identical query until the `skip` condition is removed
   - The query will have a status of `uninitialized`
-  - If a `skip: false` is set after skipping the initial load, we will use the cached result
+  - If a `skip: false` is set after skipping the initial load, the cached result will be used
 - **If the query does not have cached data**
   - The query will have a status of `uninitialized`
   - The query will not exist in the state when viewed with the dev tools